 Cerebellar Hypoplasia in Cats

-By Tammy Hunter, DVM; Cheryl Yuill, DVM, MSc, CVH
+By Malcolm Weir, DVM, MSc, MPH; Tammy Hunter, DVM; Cheryl Yuill, DVM, MSc, CVH

 What is cerebellar hypoplasia?

-Cerebellar hypoplasia is a developmental condition in which the cerebellum of the brain fails to develop properly.
+Cerebellar hypoplasia is a developmental condition in which the cerebellum fails to develop properly.
 The cerebellum is the portion of the brain that controls fine motor skills, balance, and coordination.
 The condition is not painful or contagious.

 What are the symptoms?

-Since the cerebellum is responsible for purposeful movement and coordination, the symptoms of this condition may not become apparent until the kitten starts to try and stand or walk on its own.
-The severity of the symptoms depends on how much of the cerebellum was affected and at what stage in its development the infection occurred.
+The cerebellum is responsible for purposeful movement and coordination, so the symptoms of this condition may not become apparent until the kitten starts to stand or walk on its own.
+The severity of the symptoms depends on how much of the cerebellum is affected and at what stage in the kitten’s development the infection occurred.

-The most typical symptoms are jerky or uncoordinated walking, swaying from side to side when trying to walk, a goose-stepping gait called hypermetria, mild head tremors, and/or intention tremors.
-Intention tremors are tremors that occur when the kitten intends to make some sort of movement.
-Intention tremors may be present to a minor degree when the kitten walks, but will usually become more pronounced when the kitten tries to do something more involved such as playing with a toy or bending over to drink or eat out of a bowl.
+Intention tremors occur when the kitten intends to make some sort of movement.
+Intention tremors may be present to a minor degree when the kitten walks but will usually become more pronounced when the kitten tries to do something more involved, such as playing with a toy or bending over to drink or eat out of a bowl.

 How is this condition diagnosed?

 Cerebellar hypoplasia cannot be detected using routine laboratory tests.
-In some cases, an MRI (magnetic resonance imaging) may show that the kitten has a smaller than normal cerebellum.
+In some cases, MRI (magnetic resonance imaging) may show that the kitten has a smaller-than-normal cerebellum.

 What is the treatment?